On the Emergence of Testing Strategies: A Socio-technical Grounded Theory: Abstract

 \section{Abstract}

 Software testing is crucial for ensuring software quality, yet developers' engagement with it varies widely.
-Identifying the technical, organizational and social factors that lead to differences in engagement is required to remove barriers and utilize enablers for testing.
-Much research emphasizes the usefulness of testing strategies and technical solutions, less is known about why developers do (not) test.
-This study investigates the lived experience of software developers to illuminate how their opinions about testing change.
-Learning about personal evolutions of practice, we explore \textit{when} and \textit{why} testing is used.
-Employing socio-technical grounded theory (STGT), we construct a theory by systematically analyzing data from 19 in-depth, semi-structured interviews with software developers.
+Identifying the technical, organizational and social factors that lead to differences in engagement is required to remove barriers and utilize enablers for testing. \revisedtwo{While much research emphasizes the usefulness of software testing approaches and technical solutions, less is known about why developers do (not) test.} \revisedtwo{ This study investigates the first-hand experience of developers with software testing.
+The study illuminates how developers' opinions about testing and their testing behavior changes.
+Through analysis of personal evolutions of practice, we explore \textit{when} and \textit{why} testing is used.} Employing socio-technical grounded theory (STGT), we construct a theory by systematically analyzing data from 19 in-depth, semi-structured interviews with software developers.
 Allowing interviewees to reflect on how and why they approach software testing, we explore perspectives that are rooted in their contextual experiences.
-We develop eleven categories of circumstances that act as conditions for the application and adaptation of testing practices and introduce three concepts that we then use to present a theory that explains why developers do (not) use testing practices.
-This study reveals a new perspective on the connection between testing artifacts and collective reflection of practitioners.
-It has direct implications for practice and contributes to the groundwork of socio-technical research which embraces testing as an experience in which human- and social aspects are entangled with organizational and technical circumstances.
+We develop eleven categories of circumstances that act as conditions for the application and adaptation of testing practices and introduce three concepts that we then use to present a theory of emerging testing strategies (ETS) that explains why developers do (not) use testing practices.
+This study reveals a new perspective on the connection between testing artifacts and collective reflection of practitioners, and it embraces testing as an experience in which human- and social aspects are entangled with organizational and technical circumstances.